Glass skyscrapers have long been popular. They boast beautiful vistas on every floor, bring in loads of natural light

 Window walls are completely customizable.
 Each window wall design is unique to the vision of the homeowner, designer or architect.
 Your options are only limited by the layout of your room and the dimensions of your wall.

 “Customers are seeking window and door products with minimal frame dimensions and sleek lines to complement their contemporary home design,” says Pickett.
-“Large multi-slide doors and bifold patio doors are also popular and provide a way to open up a large wall to the outdoors.”
+“Large multi-slide doors, multi slide patio doors, and bifold patio doors are also popular and provide a way to open up a large wall to the outdoors.”

 Large windows with the minimalist look give you more glass and maximize your exposure to the outdoors.
 You can also mix and match window sizes and styles for your own unique combination.
 Partial arch heads, modified rectangles, trapezoids, and other special shape windows offer more architectural interest than standard rectangles.